PyFilesystem3/pyfilesystem3/docs/source/implementers.rst

 Python Versions
 ---------------

-PyFilesystem supports Python2.7 and Python3.X.
-The differences between the two major Python versions are largely managed by the ``six`` library.
+PyFilesystem3 supports non-EoLed CPython 3.x and PyPy 3.x versions.
+At this time, that is CPython 3.8, 3.9, 3.10, 3.11, and 3.12 and PyPy 3.9 and 3.10.

-You aren't obligated to support the same versions of Python that PyFilesystem itself supports, but it is recommended if your project is for general use.
+You aren't obligated to support the same versions of Python that PyFilesystem3 itself supports, but it is recommended if your project is for general use.

 Testing Filesystems